Xilinx/PYNQ/docs/source/6_overlays.rst

    ``<Pynq GitHub Repository>/Pynq/Pynq-Z1/vivado/ip/arduino_io_switch_1.0/drivers/arduino_io_switch_v1_0/src/``

 This code this automatically compiled into the Board Support Package (BSP).
-Any application linking to the BSP can use the Pmod library by including the header file:
+Any application linking to the BSP can use the arduino_io library by including the header file:

 .. code-block:: c